 Lorna REES - Artistic DIRECTOR

-Lorna has a long association with Activate Performing Arts, the Theatre and Dance Development Agency for Dorset, Bournemouth and Poole and for many years was their Theatre Producer.
+Lorna has a long association with Activate Performing Arts, the Theatre and Dance Development Agency for Dorset, Bournemouth and Poole.

 She has worked on various scales of project - working with thousands to create community pieces or on small scale one-person intimate productions.
 Learning and participation is core to Gobbledegook's work, and in 2014 the company embarked on a unique three-year arts education commission for the South Dorset Ridgeway AONB in partnership with DepARTure Arts entitled L.O.O.S (The Laboratory of Outstanding Stuff) which toured to over 10,000 children.